 Our "Best For" Awards

-Every combo was evaluated on real-world solar charge time (measured in direct Colorado sunlight averaging 5.5 peak sun hours), sustained AC output under load, noise levels, build quality, and cost per usable watt-hour.
-We ran each unit through identical load tests -- a 700W microwave, a 15,000 BTU portable AC, a full-size fridge, and overnight CPAP use -- to give you practical reference points.
+Every combo was evaluated on solar charge time (calculated from rated panel wattage and the unit's maximum solar input at a standard 5.5 peak-sun-hour reference), sustained AC output under load, noise levels, build quality, and cost per usable watt-hour.
+Runtime figures for common loads -- a 700W microwave, a 15,000 BTU portable AC, a full-size fridge, and overnight CPAP use -- are derived from each unit's usable watt-hour capacity and rated continuous output so you have practical reference points.

 Detailed Reviews